-Cloned bikes are a bike stolen for parts then put into a bought frame to give a legitimate V5 and number plate.
+Cloned bikes are a bike stolen for parts and then put into a bought frame to give a legitimate V5 and number plate.
 The giveaway here is that the engine numbers do not match.

-If the engine was swapped for a legitimate reason this should be declared to the DVLA, if not, this is a strong indicator the bike is cloned.
+If the engine was swapped for a legitimate reason, this should be declared to the DVLA; if not, this is a strong indicator the bike is cloned.

 True Mileage Check

-A seller could be lying about the mileage a motorcycle has done, it’s easy to change clock mileage or swap them out for a much lower mile set.
+A seller could be lying about the mileage a motorcycle has done; it’s easy to change clock mileage or swap them out for a much lower mile set.
 It’s also possible the clocks have ticked over back to zero at some point and gone on to rack up more miles.

-If the mileage history doesn’t match up to the clocks and history then avoid that bike.
+If the mileage history doesn’t match up to the clocks and history, then avoid that bike.